dnoguerol-goog/article-generator/README.md

 - Successful deployment of `analyze-article-text` service

 #### Steps

+From the `analyze-article-text` directory:

 1. If fault injection was demonstrated, edit the `k8s/istio/analyze-article-text.yaml` file to change the `fault.abort.percentage.value` to `0` and the `fault.delay.percentage.value` to `0`.
 Save the file and update the deployment:

         kubectl -n demo apply -f k8s/istio/analyze-article-text.yaml

+2. Edit the `k8s/istio/analyze-article-text-v2.yaml` file with the following:

+   a.
+Set the value of the `Deployment` object's container image (around line 23) is set to the appropriate container registry URL.

+   b.
+Set the value of the `Deployment` object's PROJECT environment variable to your GCP project.

+   c.
+Set the value of the `Deployment` object's BUCKET environment variable to your GCS bucket (see requirements).

 2. Deploy the new version of the service: